Pastoral care: History

-In the ancient church, pastoral care primarily revolved around the Christian's struggle against sin, which jeopardized their ultimate salvation.
-The theologians Clement of Alexandria, Origen and Eusebius of Caesarea mainly understood this as the concern of individuals for their own souls.
+In the ancient church, pastoral care primarily revolved around the Christians' struggle against sin, which jeopardized their ultimate salvation.
+The theologians Clement of Alexandria, Origen, and Eusebius of Caesarea understood this as mainly the concern of individuals for their own souls.
 Increasingly, the role of pastoral caregivers was seen as assisting individual Christians in this endeavor.

-The first pastoral movement emerged among the Desert Fathers, who were often visited by Christians seeking advice; however, this was not yet referred to as pastoral care.
+The first pastoral movement emerged among the Desert Fathers, who were often visited by Christians seeking advice, though this was not yet referred to as pastoral care.
 Similarly, the early monastic-like communities served as such pastoral care centers.
 The letters of Basil of Ancyra, Gregory of Nazianzus, and John Chrysostom contain numerous examples of pastoral counsel; the term "pastoral care" shifted towards a concern for the souls of others.

-At the transition to the Middle Ages, Gregory the Great composed the "Liber Regulae Pastoris", directed towards the Pope, one of the most influential books on pastoral care (cura) ever written.
+At the transition to the Middle Ages, Gregory the Great composed the Liber Regulae Pastoris (The Book of the Shepherd's Rules) directed towards the pope, one of the most influential books on pastoral care (cura).

 During the Middle Ages, pastoral care was closely tied to the practice of the sacrament of penance, which included confession of sins, making amends, and absolution by the priest.
 Against the often mechanized routine, particularly from the monastic tradition, efforts were made to address this, such as by Bernard of Clairvaux.
-The Latin term "cura animarum" (care of souls) emerged as the proper responsibility of the bishop as the pastor responsible for individual Christians, which he usually delegated to a priest, typically the parish priest.
-In this sense, "cura animarum" is also used in today's canon law of the Roman Catholic Church.
+The Latin term cura animarum (care of souls) emerged as the proper responsibility of the bishop as the pastor responsible for individual Christians, which he usually delegated to a priest, typically the parish priest.
+In this sense, cura animarum is also used in today's canon law of the Roman Catholic Church.

-Among the Reformers, the emphasis shifted from the focus on sin to the emphasis on God's forgiveness and comfort, particularly evident in the works of Martin Luther and Heinrich Bullinger.
+Among the Reformers, the emphasis shifted from focus on sin to emphasis on God's forgiveness and comfort, particularly evident in the works of Martin Luther and Heinrich Bullinger.
 In many cases, however, church discipline soon replaced pastoral care.

-In the 19th century, the Protestant theologian Friedrich Schleiermacher established Practical Theology.
+In the 19th century, the Protestant theologian Friedrich Schleiermacher established practical theology.
 He emphasized that pastoral care should strengthen the freedom and autonomy of individual members within a congregation.
-As early as 1777, the field of Pastoral Theology was introduced into the curriculum of the University of Vienna (Austria) under Franz Stephan Rautenstrauch, and was taught in the national language rather than Latin.
-In Germany, it was further developed and disseminated primarily by Johann Michael Sailer, and is considered a precursor to modern pastoral care.
+As early as 1777, the field of pastoral theology was introduced into the curriculum of the University of Vienna (Austria) under Franz Stephan Rautenstrauch, and was taught in the national language rather than Latin.
+In Germany, it was further developed and disseminated primarily by Johann Michael Sailer and is considered a precursor to modern pastoral care.

-In the United States, Anton Theophilus Boisen, one of the key figures in the American pastoral care movement, developed the concept of "Clinical Pastoral Training" in the 1920s.
+In the United States, Anton Theophilus Boisen, one of the key figures in the American pastoral care movement, developed the concept of "clinical pastoral training" in the 1920s.
 This concept integrated pastoral care, psychology, and education.

-In the mid-1960s, the pastoral care movement spread to Germany through the Netherlands, leading to the development of Pastoral Psychology.
-In the theology of the regional churches (Landeskirchen), pastoral care with a focus on pastoral psychology remains a standard practice to this day.
+In the mid-1960s, the pastoral care movement spread to Germany through the Netherlands, leading to the development of pastoral psychology.
+In the theology of the regional churches (Landeskirchen), pastoral care with a focus on pastoral psychology remains a standard practice today.